-- A. The best location to install your fireplace is determined by considering the location of windows, doors, and the traffic flow in the room.
-Figure some space in front of the unit for the hearth extension and the mantel and taking into consideration the location of the heat distribution systems (optional), fresh air intake kit and chimney.
-If possible, you should choose a location where the chimney will pass through the house without cutting floor or roof rafters. - B. Usually, no additional floor support is needed for the fireplace.
-The adequacy of the floor can be checked by first estimating the weight of the fireplace system.
-Weight is given in Section
+The best location to install your fireplace is determined by considering the location of windows, doors, and the traffic flow in the room where the fireplace is located, allowing space in front of the unit for the heart extension and the mantel, and taking into consideration the location of the hot air ducts (optional), outside air kit and chimney.
+If possible, choose a location where the vent will not interfere with any truss, roof beams, wall studs, water pipes or electrical wiring.
+It may be easier to relocate the fireplace than to rework the building structure.
+Also choose a location that allows installing the least amount of offsets in the chimney.